Amy’s enjoys working with families to better understand their child’s unique gifts and challenges and provides a roadmap for improved functioning.

 I have a passion for the broken and the hurting.
 I am honored by the therapeutic process and love partnering and collaborating with individuals in their healing journey.
 It would be my privilege to meet with you and learn your story.
 My therapeutic style is a mix of Cognitive Behavioral Therapy (CB-T), Dialectical behavior therapy (DBT) as well as Art Therapy Interventions.
 I have been trained in Trauma Focused Cognitive Behavioral Therapy and I have a post graduate certification in Foster Care and Adoption Counseling.
 I work with individuals of all ages who have experienced trauma and are struggling with issues or questions around adoption as well as those who are suffering from depression, anxiety or eating disorders.
 I am also a Child Mental Health Professional and work with children and teens who struggle with emotional regulation, depression, anxiety and ADD/ADHD.

 Wesley graduated with his Master’s degree in Counseling Psychology from Northwest University.
-Wesley is a Licensed Mental Health Counselor Associate who has a passion for helping kids and teens through art and/or discussion.
-He spent the last year working with foster kids and their families at Olive Crest and teens at the Bellevue Big Picture School.
-Prior to that, he worked as a youth group leader for five years at Calvary Mount Si.
-Wesley utilizes Cognitive-Behavioral and Emotionally-Focused therapeutic techniques to help people who might be dealing with depression, anxiety, adjustment, and/or problems with attention.
+He is a Licensed Mental Health Counselor Associate who has a passion for helping people (ages 6 and up) through means such as art and discussion.
+Wesley has been working with people of the Greater Issaquah area with depression, anxiety, life transitions, and other psychological material.
+Prior to working with Dayspring, he spent a year working with foster kids and their families at Olive Crest and with teens at the Bellevue Big Picture School.
+Wesley utilizes Cognitive-Behavioral and Emotionally-Focused therapeutic techniques to help people who might benefit from increasing executive functioning and social skills.
 He specializes in Trauma-Focused Cognitive-Behavioral Therapy and Motivational Interviewing.